GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 This API integrates well into existing SEO tooling and workflows, allowing CrUX data to be included in automated reports and analyses.

-As in the web version, the PageSpeed Insights API has no historical data and is limited to the core web vitals.
+As in the web version, the PageSpeed Insights API has no historical data and is limited to the Core Web Vitals.
 Country and effective connection type dimensions are not included.

 ### Search Console {: #tool-gsc}

 [Search Console](https://search.google.com/search-console) shows how CrUX data influences the [Page Experience](https://developers.google.com/search/docs/advanced/experience/page-experience) ranking factor by URL and URL group.

-Search console presents data at the page-level, with individual pages grouped into URL groups with aggregate core web vitals values.
+Search Console presents Core Web Vitals values as aggregates of [groups of similar pages](https://support.google.com/webmasters/answer/9205520#page_groups).
 This provides a quick indication of which sections of a site are potentially impacting the page experience ranking factor.

 Data is updated daily and is split by mobile and desktop form factors.
-For URL groups with more than 20 members, only a sample of 20 are presented for further analysis.
+A maximum sample of 20 pages per group are presented for further analysis.

 ## Metrics

-Metrics provided by the CrUX on Google BigQuery are powered by standard web platform APIs exposed by modern browsers and aggregated to origin-resolution.
+Metrics provided by the CrUX on Google BigQuery are powered by standard web platform APIs exposed by browsers and aggregated to origin-resolution.
 Site owners requiring more detailed (e.g. URL-level resolution) analysis and insight into their site performance can use the same APIs to gather detailed real user measurement (RUM) data for their own origins.
+Note that while all APIs are available in Chrome, other browsers may not support the full set of metrics.

 Most metrics are represented as a histogram aggregation, allowing visualization of the distribution and approximation of percentile values.